-Bay City, Michigan - Save Our Shoreline announces that Governor Granholm has signed into law 2005 PA 77, that makes the spread of phragmites illegal.
-The move comes after Save Our Shoreline testified at the Senate Committee on Natural Resources and Environmental Affairs on Tuesday, May 17, 2005 and asked the Committee to add phragmites to the list of species prohibited under Senate Bill 211, which seeks to stop the introduction of non native species in Michigan.
+Bay City, Michigan - Save Our Shoreline announces that it will testify before the Senate Committee on Natural Resources and Environmental Affairs on Tuesday, May 17, 2005 and ask the Committee to add phragmites to the list of species prohibited under Senate Bill 211, which would prohibit the introduction of non native species in Michigan.
 Phragmites australis, otherwise known as the common reed, resembles what is commonly known as cattails, but grows much taller.
-The plant competes with native wetland vegetation, ultimately crowding out the native plants altogether, destroying wetlands and overtaking beaches.
+The plant competes with native wetland vegetation, ultimately crowding out the native plants altogether.

-"This plant, phragmites, is destroying our pristine wetlands along the Saginaw Bay and many other wetland areas in Michigan," said Ernie Krygier, President of Save Our Shoreline. pleased that the Legislature and the Governor have taken this important step to stop it, before we have lost the Bay's coastal wetlands and beaches entirely," said Krygier.
-Two of Michigan's preeminent wetlands scientists have advised SOS that phragmites is a grave threat to Michigan wetlands, and that not enough has been done to stop it.
+"This plant, phragmites, is destroying our pristine wetlands along the Saginaw Bay," said Ernie Krygier, President of Save Our Shoreline.
+"Now is the time for the Legislature, as well as our regulators such as the MDEQ and the Corps of Engineers, to stop it, before we have lost the Bay's coastal wetlands and beaches entirely, " said Krygier.
+Two of Michigan's preeminent wetlands scientists have advised SOS that phragmites is a grave threat to Michigan wetlands, and that not enough is being done to stop it.
 Ironically, shoreline residents attempting to rid their beaches of this plant have been stopped by regulators, and three were sued by the Corps of Engineers Detroit District.
-Virtually unknown in this state a decade ago, phragmites can now be commonly seen not only on the Saginaw Bay, but along Michigan's expressways as well, especially south of Flint.
-At the urging of SOS, state and federal regulators recently authorized a plan to eliminate phragmites from the shore at the Bay City State Recreation Area later this summer.
+Virtually unknown in this state a decade ago, phragmites can now be commonly seen not only on the Saginaw Bay, but along Michigan's expressways as well, especially south of Flint. the urging of SOS, state and federal regulators recently authorized a plan to eliminate phragmites from the shore at the Bay City State Recreation Area later this summer.